 The Division of "ECS - Esophagus, Cardia & Stomach Surgery" was founded within the Section of Surgery in 2014.
+The name was changed to OG (Oesophago Gastric) surgery in 2016.

-ECS Surgery is a substantial "transferable competency" which requires the acquisition of "Knowledges" in basic sciences required in the development of clinical, operative and endoscopical skills as well as specialized "Knowledges and Skills" in managing congenital and acquired diseases and injuries of the upper part of the gastrointestinal tract, which are treated by operative and other interventions.
+OG Surgery is a substantial "transferable competency" which requires the acquisition of "Knowledges" in basic sciences required in the development of clinical, operative and endoscopical skills as well as specialized "Knowledges and Skills" in managing congenital and acquired diseases and injuries of the upper part of the gastrointestinal tract, which are treated by operative and other interventions.

 It provides for the operative and non-operative management, i.e. prevention, diagnosis, evaluation, decision making, treatment, intensive care and rehabilitation of patients with pathological processes that affect these organs including the management of pain.